 “I don’t think it works like that, but you’re our legal guy, so I’ll accede to your point of view on this matter.
-I think Adam and Brian will both love the idea and find it amusing that you and Joyce and I are sort-of related.”
+I think Adam and Brian will both love the idea and find it amusing that you and Joyce and I are sort-of related to each other.”

 We both laughed, and Jared handed me a paper bag with my lunch.

 I returned to my office and checked my voicemail.
 There was a call from Lieutenant Jackson of the Walnut Creek police department.
 I returned the call.

 “Hi, Rick.
 Mrs. Billingsley saw Ted Loaming at the Rios’ house and called me.
 When we arrived, we caught him trying to break in through the back door of the house.
 When we apprehended him, we found that he was carrying an unlicensed handgun equipped with a silencer.
 We’ve arrested him for felony attempted burglary and carrying an unlicensed gun equipped with a silencer.
 He’s in the jail in Martinez on a no-bail felony warrant awaiting his arraignment hearing, which will be on Monday afternoon.”

 “You don’t need me there on Monday, do you?”

 “No. This call is just an update about the status of Ted Loaming.”